matthewkohn/storyteller/README.md

 # Storyteller<a id="top"></a>
 Storyteller is a turn-based creative writing app using React, Rails, Postgresql, BCrypt, and is hosted on Heroku.

+## Final Project Requirements
+This app was made to fulfill project requirements for Flatiron School Software Engineering Phase 5 Final Project.
+These requirements that have been met or surpassed are:
+* Include a many to many relationship.
+* Implement a minimum of 4 models.
+* Implement a minimum of 5 client side routes using React router.
+* Implement password protection and authentication.
+* Include full CRUD on at least 1 model, following REST conventions.
+* Implement validations and error handling.
+* Implement something new not taught in the curriculum. * Implement useContext or Redux.

 ## Table of Contents
 ---